zackaira/Theme-Site-Kit/readme.txt

 &#9989; **Custom Code Snippets**:
 Easily add your own custom code snippets to WordPress.
 Select to add custom PHP code, WordPress hooks or filters, add custom CSS for extra styling, or add your own custom JavaScript code to your site.
 Toggle each snippet on or off with one click, choose whether it runs on the front-end, in wp-admin, or both, and keep your site lean without editing functions.php or needing to create a child theme.
 A safer, faster way to apply lightweight styling tweaks, custom hooks or filters, or tracking scripts.

+&#9989; **Disable Emails for Plugin Auto Updates**:
+Tired of seeing the “Some plugins were automatically updated” emails from WordPress?
+With Theme Site Kit, you can now easily turn off these automatic update notifications.
+Simply head to Theme Site Kit Settings -> Extras, and choose whether to disable the “... were automatically updated” emails for plugins and themes.

+&#9989; **Smooth Scroll Animation** for page anchor links:
+Enhance your site’s navigation experience with smooth scrolling.
+Instead of the default “jump” to an anchor link, this feature adds a sleek scroll animation that gently guides visitors to the section they clicked.
+A simple touch that makes your site feel more modern and user-friendly.

 &#9989; **Duplicate Posts & Pages - One-Click Clone (Coming Soon)**:
 We'll soon be adding the abolity to instantly duplicate any post, page, CPT, or WooCommerce products.
 All content, images, and blocks copy into a draft, ready to edit and publish.